goblimey/ntripcaster/README.md

 In this file, the mountpoint names must start with "/" (but not in sourcetable.dat).

-You don't need to give create usernames and passwords:
+You don't need to create usernames and passwords:

 ```
 /uk_leatherhead